 As mentioned above there is a shop with food and snacks at the main car park, plus a café inside the castle itself.
 You must check their website for opening days and times before you leave.
 It is usually open from the end of March on selected days until October.
 You can check their calendar here.
 Some days they aren’t open at all, others just the gardens are open and mostly weekends and some days in school holidays everything is open.

+If you enjoyed my blog review please comment below, or we’d love a share or follow over on social media.
 Why not pin this post for later and save our family day out checklist?
-Simply click on the image above to pin and save over at Pinterest.
+Simply click on the image below to pin and save over at Pinterest.